-- Ground rule scaling is expected to slow down and saturate around 2027.
-Extreme-ultraviolet (EUV) technology is now started to slow down this saturation trend by having the cost under control due to process complexity reduction.
-Transition to 3D integration and use of beyond CMOS devices for complementary System-on-Chip (SoC) functions are projected after 2027. - Ground-rule scaling needs to also enable design-technology-co-optimization (DTCO) constructs that accommodate the area reduction as well as tighten the critical design that limits overall SoC area scaling. - A main challenge in 3D integration is how to partition the system to come up with better utilization of devices, interconnect, and sub-systems such as memory, analog, and input/output (I/O).
-Parasitics improvement will become the major knob for performance improvement for nodes spanning between 2017 and 2024, due to the introduction of low-κ device spacer. - SiGe and Ge channels are gaining importance as the high-mobility channels.
-III-V channel faces challenges of variability, band-to-band tunneling, and large investments in fab infrastructure. - It becomes increasingly difficult to control interconnect resistance, electromigration (EM), and time-dependent-dielectric-breakdown (TDDB) limits.
-Interconnect resistance has now entered an exponential increase regime because of non-ideal scaling of barriers for Cu and increased scattering at the surface and grain-boundary interfaces.
-Therefore, there is a need for new barrier materials and Cu alternative solutions.
-In addition to resistance scalability, TDDB is putting a limit on the minimum space between the adjacent lines for a given low-κ dielectric, forcing a slow-down in the permittivity (κ-value) scaling.
-Use of non-Cu solutions is necessary to cope with the increased electro-migration risk due to the decreased metal volume ramping up the current density.
+- Ground rule scaling is expected to slow down and saturate around 2028.
+Extreme-ultraviolet (EUV) technology will be the enabler of ground rule scaling while keeping the cost under control and providing process complexity reduction.
+Transition to 3D integration and use of beyond CMOS devices for complementary System-on-Chip (SoC) functions are projected after 2028. - Ground-rule scaling needs to be accompanied with the design-technology-co-optimization (DTCO) constructs that accommodate the area reduction as well as tightening the critical design rules that limit the overall SoC area scaling. - A main challenge in 3D integration is how to partition the system to come up with better utilization of devices, interconnect, and sub-systems such as memory, analog, and input/output (I/O).
+Parasitics improvement will become a major knob for performance improvement for nodes spanning between 2020 and 2028, such as with the introduction of low-κ device spacer. - SiGe and Ge channels are gaining importance as the high-mobility channels.
+III-V channel faces challenges of variability, band-to-band tunneling, and large investments in fab infrastructure. - It becomes increasingly difficult to control interconnect resistance, electromigration (EM), and time-dependentdielectric-breakdown (TDDB) limits.
+Interconnect resistance has now entered an exponential increase regime because of non-ideal scaling of barriers for Cu bringing less metallization volume and increased scattering at the surface and grain-boundary interfaces.
+Therefore, there is a need for new barrier materials and/or Cu alternative solutions.
+In addition to the resistance scalability, TDDB is putting a limit on the minimum space between the adjacent lines for a given low- κ dielectric, forcing a slow-down in the permittivity (κ -value) scaling.